-When considering a Stafford Loan as a grad student, the first thing to remember is that in order to get a subsidized loan, you have to demonstrate financial need.
-Just as you might have done in college as an undergraduate student, you'll need to fill out the Free Application for Federal Financial Aid (FAFSA) form and go through the Federal Methodology need analysis.
-The fewer financial resources you have, the more likely it is that you will qualify for the maximum amount.
-Subsidized loans are great, so any loan amount helps you to not only pay your tuition, but to avoid paying interest for just a wee bit longer.
+When considering a Stafford Loan as a grad student, the first thing to remember is that with an unsubsidized loan you will have to pay interest, either during school or after graduation (but your interest will accrue with the latter choice).
+Just as you might have done in college as an undergraduate student, you'll need to fill out the Free Application for Federal Financial Aid (FAFSA) form.

 If you need a graduate school loan, how much should you borrow?